 If you want your child to value giving at holiday time, help them give a present.
 Children get VERY excited about giving presents when they are involved in coming up with an idea and executing it.
-If they have a sibling- make a toy for their brother and sister.
-(Not only does this let them experience the joy of giving- it also helps lessen sibling rivalry. )
+If they have a sibling, they can make a toy for their brother and sister.
+Not only does this let them experience the joy of giving, it also helps lessen sibling rivalry.

-In the video on this topic, I showed you a pink paper-mache piggy bank my oldest boy made his brother when they were about 9 and 6.
-The little guy- who is now a 5’10” 13 year old- still has the bank in his room.
+One year my oldest son made his brother a pink paper-mache piggy bank when they were about 9 and 6.
+The little guy- who is now a 6’3” 17 year old- still has the piggy bank in his room.

 No sibling?
 Make a present for a parent, a teacher or a neighbour.
 No time or creatively challenged?
 You can help them choose a present at the store (and hopefully they can contribute financially.)

 When children are involved in thinking of and making a present, they ‘catch’ the spirit of giving.

 3. Welcome all feelings.